linrongbin16/lin.nvim.dev/installation.md

 _install.sh_ (and _install.ps1_) provides 3 installation modes:

-- Full mode: default mode, it installs all features for the best experience, while consumes unignorable CPU, memory, disk and graphics.
+- Full mode: default mode, it installs all features for the best experience, while consuming unignorable CPU, memory, disk and graphics.
 - Limit mode: for low-performance devices such as old PC.
 With `./install.sh --limit`, it disables extra highlights, color schemes, language support and other editing enhancements.
-- Basic mode: for extremely restricted environment such as production server, which has limited network access or lack of authentication.
+- Basic mode: for the extremely restricted environment such as a production server, which has limited network access or lacks authentication.
 With `./install.sh --basic`, it disables everything except one basic vim setting file.

 And more options:

 - `--static-color`: use static color scheme, instead of random selection on startup.
 For example: `--static-color=darkblue`.
 - `--disable-color`: disable extra color schemes, and random selection on startup.
 - `--disable-highlight`: disable extra highlights.
-Such as highlighting RGB, words under cursor, etc.
+Such as RGB color, cursor word, etc.
 - `--disable-language`: disable language support.
-Such as auto-complete, formatters, linters, etc.
+Such as auto-complete, code-format, lint, diagnostics, etc.
 - `--disable-editing`: disable extra editing enhancements.
 Such as easy comments, cursor motion, etc.
-- `--disable-plugin`: disable specific plugin in format _org/repo_, this is a multiple option.
+- `--disable-plugin`: disable specific plugin in format _org/repo_, this is a multiple options.
 For example: `--disable-plugin=RRethy/vim-hexokinase --disable-plugin=alvan/vim-closetag`.

-Notice:
+Please checkout [installed plugins](/lin.nvim.dev/appendix/#plugins) to find out whether a plugin will be installed or not.

+{: .note-title}

+> Notice
+>
-- You could use `--disable-xxx` to disable some specific features.
+> - You could use `--disable-xxx` to disable some specific features.
-- Option `--disable-highlight --disable-color --disable-language --disable-editing` is equivalent to `--limit`.
+> - Option `--limit` is equivalent to `--disable-highlight --disable-color --disable-language --disable-editing`.

 ---